G1.1 Ethical Practice

 Practice Guidance

-• Should have an awareness of the responsibilities to clients.
-Clients may be children, adults. or families receiving professional intervention and/or social services from the Cabinet for Health and Family Services (CHFS) or through an agency with which CHFS has purchased service contracts.
-The first responsibility of the social service professional is to the client; however, the specific nature of that responsibility differs depending on whether the client is a child, an adult, or a family member;
+• Clients may be children, adults, or families receiving professional intervention and/or social services from the Cabinet for Health and Family Services (CHFS) or through an agency with which CHFS has purchased service contracts.
+The first responsibility of the social service professional is to the client; however, the specific nature of that responsibility differs depending on whether the client is a child, an adult, or a family member.

-• Should take into consideration the potential harm that intimate, social, or other non-professional contacts and relationships with clients, family members, foster parents, colleagues, and supervisors could have on their professional objective judgment and performance;
+• Dual relationships, such as intimate, social, or other non-professional contacts and relationships with clients, family members, foster parents, colleagues, and supervisors, could negatively impact professional objective judgment and performance or pose a risk of harm or exploitation to the client.

 Procedure